Skip to content

 Queue Management

 When multiple aircraft have outstanding requests, it is recommended you 'queue up' the strip, by placing it below the queue bar.
 This can be done quickly by selecting the strip then pressing "Add to Queue".
+Strips can be moved vertically by pressing the keyboard arrow keys while a strip is selected.

 Example